tillyjay/CourseMap/README.md

 # Course Map

 ## College Course Map Application
 This project is a college course map built with C# and ASP.net.
 Based on ERD specifications, I created model classes and setting up database context for the database generation.
-Once seeded added DB integrity constraints and validation requirements to the models.
+Once seeded, added DB integrity constraints and validation requirements to the models leveraging the Entity Framework.
 After I scaffoled pages for each model I completed page alterations such as, modify the default get query so that courses are displayed by Course Code in ascending order, as well as decorating the columns.
 The next step was adding User capability, by adding code to the pages so that they are only accessible by a logged in user and forces you to the login page if the user is not logged in.
 Finally, upon finishing up some added page functionality I deployed my application to Azure.

  ## Features
 - Register user capability